Research in Mathematical & Computational Finance

 Álvaro Cartea focuses on mathematical models of algorithmic trading and the design of optimal trade execition strategies in electronic markets.

-Rama Cont pioneered the analytical study of stochastic models for limit order books and investigates the impact of algorithmic trading on market stability and liquidity.
+Rama Cont pioneered the analytical study of stochastic models for limit order books and intraday market modeling, and investigates the impact of algorithmic trading on market stability and liquidity.

 Macro-financial modeling: financial stability and systemic risk

 Our group is actively engaged in the development of mathematical models of large-scale financial systems with the goal of providing quantitative insights on financial stability and systemic risk to regulators and policy makers.

 Rama Cont and Ben Hambly investigate the link between micro- and macro-behavior in stochastic models of direct and indirect contagion in financial markets, using network models and analogies with interacting particle systems.

 Rama Cont,Research Fellow at the Institute for New Economic Thinking (INET), have developed network models and simulation-based approaches for macro stress-testing and monitoring systemic risk in banking systems, in liaison with central banks and international organisations such as the Bank of England, the European Central Bank, IMF and Norges Bank.

 Rama Cont is Director of the Oxford Martin Programme on Systemic Resilience, an interdisciplinary programme aimed at exploring solutions for managing stress scenarios with the potential for major and prolonged economic disruption, severe human or economic impacts, and contagion.

 Our group is a leader in the development of advanced numerical methods and high performance computiing for high-dimensional problems in finance:

 Mike Giles is a pioneer on multilevel Monte-Carlo methods and their applications in finance, and a leading expert on the use of GPU and high performance computing methods in finance.